akkadotnet/akka.net/docs/articles/streams/designprinciples.md

 This means that `Sink.AsPublisher<T>(true)` (for enabling fan-out support) must be used where broadcast behavior is needed for inter-operation with other Reactive Streams implementations.

-## What shall users of streaming libraries expect?
+## What Shall Users of Streaming Libraries Expect?

 We expect libraries to be built on top of Akka Streams.
 In order to allow users to profit from the principles that are described for Akka Streams above, the following rules are established: